Mo Farah: Family and interests

-Farah lives in London, England.
+Farah lived in London, England until 2026.
 In July 2022, Farah revealed his birth identity as Hussein Abdi Kahin.
-When he was four years old, his father was killed by a stray mortar round, during the Isaaq genocide in the Somaliland War of Independence.
+When he was four years old, his father was killed by a stray mortar round, during the Isaaq Genocide.
 Aged 8, Farah and his twin, Hassan, were sent to live with his uncle in Djibouti.
 Shortly after, Farah says he was brought to the UK by a woman he did not know, and told to use the name Mohamed Farah, taken from another child.
 Once in London, he was forced to work for her and her family, and prevented from contacting his own.
 Aged 12, Farah was allowed to start school and he later confided in his PE teacher, who contacted social services who arranged for Farah to be fostered by another family.
 His teacher later helped him apply for British citizenship.
 As an adult, Farah has made contact with his birth family, and his mother and two brothers live on a farm in Somaliland.
 Prior to these revelations, Farah had said that he had been separated from his twin Hassan aged eight when the family moved to join their father, who was working and studying in the UK; Hassan was unwell and unable to travel so stayed in Djibouti, but when his father returned the family Hassan was living with had moved and could not be found for 12 years.

 In April 2010, Farah married his longtime girlfriend Tania Nell in Richmond, London.
 Other athletes at the wedding included Paula Radcliffe, Steve Cram, Hayley Yelling, Jo Pavey, Mustafa Mohamed and Scott Overall, who was an usher.
 Farah has a stepdaughter named Rihanna from this relationship.
 He and his wife have twin daughters called Aisha and Amani, born in August 2012.
 In 2015, Farah and Nell had a son called Hussein.